pamruta/AutoML/README.md

 	This script takes Auto-ML Project ID and Model ID as input parameters.
-	Once the model is trained and deployed in Google Cloud, simply pass the project and model IDs to run this script, and set your Google Cloud credentials.
+	Once the model is trained and deployed in Google Cloud, simply pass the project and model IDs to run this script.

-	To use one of my pre-trained models, please contact me to obtain the API-key as the Google Cloud service charges per API request.
+	If you like to use any of my pre-trained models, please contact me so I can provide you the API-key, as Google Cloud service charges per API request.

 	Other models will be added soon..